fern-api/fern/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: 'Let us know a feature you would want in Fern'
+about: Let us know a feature you would want in Fern
-title: ''
+title: "[Feature]"
 labels: ''
 assignees: ''